TrackMySubs vs. Substly

-Substly offers bank transaction uploads, which allows their software to discover services and recurring payments that you might have forgotten all about.
+Substly offers bank transaction uploads, allowing their software to discover services and recurring payments that you might have forgotten about.
 Substly also has an integration with G-suite and Microsoft 365 for swiftly importing users into their software.

 Tracking subscriptions with a subscription service?

 We know, it is kind of ironic to buy a subscription-based service to track your subscriptions! 🙂 But as long as they save you more money and time than you’re spending (and they will), the incentives to use them are strong.